izzatkarimov/Java-Cheatsheet/README.md

 }
 ```
 - `public class HelloWorld`:
+    - It is the basic unit of a program.
+Every Java program must have at least one class.
+The definition of a class consists of the class keyword followed by the class name.
+A class can have any name, such as App, Main, or Program, but it must not start with a digit.
+A set of braces {...} encloses the body of a class.
-    - This code declares the class HelloWorld
+    - This code declares the class HelloWorld.
     - `public` - Access Modifier.
 This indicates that this class is accessible from any other class.
     - `class` - This is a special keyword in Java and is used to create a class.
     - `HelloWorld` - This is the name of the class.
 By convention, class names in Java should start with an uppercase letter.
 - `public static void main(String[] args)`: